bubkoo/hexo-toc/README.md

 # hexo-toc

-Inject a markdown TOC(Table Of Content) before posts be rendered.
-Unlike the native `[toc](http://hexo.io/docs/helpers.html#toc)` helper, this plugin will only inject a TOC when there is a insertion point(`<!-- toc -->`) found in the raw markdown files.
+Insert a markdown TOC(Table Of Content) before posts be rendered.

+Unlike the native [`toc`](http://hexo.io/docs/helpers.html#toc) helper, this plugin will only inject a TOC when there is a insertion point(`<!-- toc -->`) found in the raw markdown files.
 And the TOC will be injected after the insertion point.
 All you need to do is placing an insertion point in you post when needed.

-Note that this plugin will not mangle your posts(markdown files), so you can use it bold.
+**Note:** this plugin will not mangle your posts(markdown files), so you can use it bold.

 ## Installation